sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/guides/bloblang/methods.md

 ### from_all

 Modifies a target query such that certain functions are executed from the perspective of each message in the batch, and returns the set of results as an array.
-Functions that support this behaviour are `content`, `json` and `meta`.
+Functions that support this behavior are `content`, `json` and `meta`.

 #### Examples